mercush/UROPsatellites/README.md

 ### TLEData
 Class that scapes for the TLE data of some 2000 satellites from the Celestrak website.
 It has several methods that get satellite information from these data.
-### EOIRSetting
+### EOIRAnalysis
 This is a function that returns the visual magnitude of the SPACEBEE satellite at several times of the month.
-The EOIR, facility, and satellite are all set up in a particular way in this file.
-EOIR raw sensor data files are saved in `./DetectabilityTesting/MoreEOIRFiles`.
+The workflow should be like this:
+1. Set the properties of a satellite you plan to analyze in the STK GUI.
+2. Run the MATLAB function with the required parameters to get the visual magnitude at several timesteps of the satellite.
+### RadarAnalysis
+The workflow for this is the same as that of EOIRAnalysis but this function returns the maximal probabability of detection of a satellite in some time period.
-### ActiveSat_access_radar
+### TLEData
 Gets information from the TLE data collected from the Celestrak site.
 Simulates satellites with these parameters and gets their access from STK.
 ### DifferencePostedRecorded
 Gets the difference between the time that a satellite's TLE data was collected and published on the Celestrak website.